A Comprehensive Survey on Vector Database: Storage and Retrieval Technique, Challenge: Search

 where $C(q)$ is the set of candidate points obtained by traversing each layer of the graph from top to bottom and retrieving all the points that are closer than the current best distance.
 The algorithm uses a priority queue to store the nodes to be visited, sorted by their distance to $q$.
 The algorithm also prunes branches that are unlikely to contain the nearest neighbor by using a bound on the distance between $q$ and any point in a node.

-The advantage of HNSW is that it can achieve better performance than other methods of approximate nearest neighbor search, such as tree-based or hash-based techniques.
+The advantage of HNSW is that it can achieve better performance than other methods of ANNS, such as tree-based or hash-based techniques.
 For example, it can handle arbitrary distance metrics, it can adapt to dynamic data sets, and it can achieve high accuracy and recall with low memory consumption.
-HNSW also uses a hierarchical structure that allows for fast and accurate search, by starting from the highest layer and moving down to the lowest layer, using the closest node as the next hop at each layer.

 The performance of HNSW depends on several factors, such as the dimensionality of the vectors, the number of layers, the number of neighbors per node, and the number of hops per query.

-These factors affect the trade-off between accuracy and efficiency, as well as the complexity and scalability of the algorithm.
-There are also some challenges and extensions of HNSW, such as finding the optimal parameters for the graph construction, dealing with noise and outliers, and scaling to very large data sets.
-Some of the extensions include optimized product quantization (OPQ), which combines HNSW with product quantization to reduce quantization distortions, or product quantization network (PQN), which uses a neural network to learn an end-to-end product quantizer from data.
+Beyond the greedy traversal inherent to graph-based methods, further acceleration can be achieved through geometric pruning techniques that leverage metric space properties.
+Triangle inequalities, for example, can safely eliminate nodes unlikely to be closer than the current best candidate during graph search, reducing distance computations.
+This principle extends beyond graphs to other index structures.
+Recent work demonstrates this by applying fine-grained triangle inequality pruning within cluster-based indexes, achieving over 99.4\% pruning ratio\cite{xu2025tribase}.
+Such geometric pruning strategies are orthogonal to the underlying index structure—whether graph, tree, or cluster-based—and can be integrated for compounded performance gains.